MediaBizTech

 HTC Wildsire

-My first effort with this was with an old HTC Wildfire I’d bought from a friend for about £60 (cheap enough ont to matter too much if I inadvertently turned it into a paperweight), I was to realise that this was not an entry level task.
+My first effort with this was with an old HTC Wildfire I’d bought from a friend for about £60 (cheap enough not to matter too much if I inadvertently turned it into a paperweight), I was to realise that this was not an entry level task.

 1) Find the vulnerability that allows you to become a superuser.